 Tuition & Financial Aid

 The Doctor of Physical Therapy tuition and fees varies over the 3-years of the program.
 See up-to-date tuition and fee information.

 Competitive scholarship awards are available to all qualified Doctor of Physical Therapy candidates at the time of the admission decision.
 A typical scholarship award ranges up to $60,000 for the duration and is divided throughout the three years of the programs.
 The Office of Admission awards the top 25% of the incoming class at minimum.
 Explore scholarship and aid.

 Creighton in Phoenix

 When our partners in Arizona asked us to open a campus in Phoenix to help solve the shortage of health care providers in the Southwest, we answered the call.
 Today, we’re educating the next generation of providers, in the Creighton tradition, which focuses on care and concern for others.

 Our connections in the region mean students will have diverse opportunities for hands-on experiences.
 The program will be a part of the Creighton University Arizona Health Education Alliance with close relationships to Dignity St. Joseph’s Hospital and Medical Center, Valleywise Health and District Medical Group, Inc.

-Creighton’s new, modern health sciences campus will be home to nearly 900 students across multiple professions bringing interprofessional collaborative practice and education to improve and innovate patient care.
+Creighton’s new, modern health sciences campus will be home to nearly 1,000 health sciences students across multiple professions bringing interprofessional collaborative practice and education to improve and innovate patient care.
 The physical therapy labs on the new campus will offer cutting-edge technology, affording students hands-on opportunities and specialized training not available elsewhere.
 Learn more about Creighton in Phoenix.